Idealo: Business model

 idealo is a consumer review and price comparison website that is similar to other price comparison services in that it is financed by advertisers on traffic quantities as well as quality.
 Companies advertising their products on idealo track user traffic and clicks through tracking pixels.

 Product offers displayed on the idealo website are normally ordered by price where the lowest is shown at the top of any listing, however on product listing pages the products are ordered by price, popularity, user rating or test results.
 Some other comparison shopping website such as Kelkoo, pricerunner, pricespy and Google Shopping may feature only paying retailers and allow them to bid for position in the rankings.

 Each idealo product page also features a place for product reviews and shows a trend graph of each product costs over time.

 In April 2019, Idealo Internet GmbH filed a lawsuit for damages amounting to 500 million euros against Google LLC before the Regional Court of Berlin.
 Idealo accuses Google of severely abusing its dominant position as a search engine operator.
 The amount of damages claimed could increase significantly over the course of the years-long proceedings.
 The lawsuit is based on a 2007 antitrust case by the European Union concerning the Google Shopping service.
 This antitrust proceeding resulted in a record fine of 2.4 billion euros against Google, which, as of February 2024, is still not legally binding.
 The judges upheld the accusation that Google unlawfully promoted its own price comparison service in the market to the detriment of competitors.
 Former Idealo CEO Philipp Peitsch expressed confidence at the OMKB Conference in August 2021 that the long-awaited ruling would be clear and in Idealo’s favor.
+In November 2025, a Berlin court ruled that Google must pay Idealo 465 million euros for market abuse.